tradesight/plugin-boilerplate/README.md

 # plugin-boilerplate
-Serve as a boilerplate for the development of plugin.
+Serve as a boilerplate for the development of a plugin.